Dr. Lotfi Zadeh, the father of Fuzzy Logic

 The Japanese were among the first who aggressively adopted and used fuzzy logic in 1970s and 80s.
 Nowadays fuzzy logic is ubiquitous in our lives though we may not be aware of it.
 There are chips based on fuzzy logic in numerous appliances and consumer electronic products that we use and deal with on a daily bases, such as cameras and refrigerators.
 Over the years there have been thousands of patents granted in fuzzy logic.

-Dr. Zadeh has received numerous awards for his contributions to science and technology, the latest of which was the 2009 Benjamin Franklin Medal in Electrical Engineering “for inventing and developing the field of fuzzy logic”.
-Here is a good video about him and his work.
-It also includes excerpts from a rercent interview with him.
+Dr. Zadeh has received numerous awards for his contributions to science and technology, the latest of which was the 2009 Benjamin Franklin Medal in Electrical Engineering “for inventing and developing the field of fuzzy logic.”

-Now because of his links to Iran (Iranian father and growing up in Iran) we Iranians are quick to consider him one of us.
+Because of his links to Iran (Iranian father and growing up in Iran) we Iranians are quick to consider him one of us.
 Certainly that wouldn’t be false.
 But Azerbaijanis and Russians also may think of him as one of their own as he was born in Baku to a Russian mother.
-However I like his own position in this regard that was published here.
+However, I like his own position in this regard that was published here.
 Dr. Zadeh is “quick to shrug off nationalism, insisting there are much deeper issues in life”.
-He is quoted saying, “the question really isn’t whether I’m American, Russian, Iranian, Azarbaijani, or anything else.
+He is quoted saying, “the question really isn’t whether I’m American, Russian, Iranian, Azerbaijani, or anything else.
 I’ve been shaped by all these people and cultures and I feel quite comfortable among all of them.”